joezimjs/vue-forge-episode-4/README.md

 9. [Follow these directions in the Devnet Setup Guide](https://vueschool.notion.site/DevNet-Setup-2ee973bf5061497d998823dd5cf43e6b?pvs=4) to get a local development blockchain network running.

 10. That's it! 🎉 You're ready to go.

+The rest of the conference info and exercises can be found [here](https://vueschool.notion.site/Vue-js-Forge-4-2024-Exercises-e2b3c20c2fa24cdf8ba691ce41db5558).